Guide to Divorce Procedure

 Divorce procedure – an overview.

-Getting divorced usually costs about £500 or £600 in solicitor’s fees, and you have to pay a court fee of £550 .
+For those who prefer to use a solicitor to get divorced it used to cost about £500 or £600 in solicitor’s fees, and you had to pay a court fee of £550 .
+The new system has reduced our workload significantly, because a lot of the letters and documents we used to have to produce are no longer needed.
+So we have now reduced our charge to around £300 including VAT.
 In theory you do not have to use a solicitor, you can do it yourself.
 But you would be wise to use a solicitor, particularly if you want to be certain of being divorced reasonably quickly or if financial issues between you and your husband/wife are potentially complicated.

-The courts forms look deceptively straight forward.
-It is easy to make simple mistakes which will cause delay, frustration and expense.
+The court IT platform looks deceptively straight forward.
+Although it is no longer to make many of the mistakes which were commmon in the past, is still possible to make simple mistakes which will cause delay, frustration and expense.
 Some of those mistakes can cause you serious long-term problems.

 Starting the divorce – the divorce petition.

 To start the process you fill in a divorce petition.
-Most of the information it asks for is straightforward, such as names and addresses, but you must also specify the basis on which you are asking the court to dissolve your marriage.
+This is done online, by uploading your information into the court's IT system Most of the information it asks for is straightforward, such as names and addresses, but you must also specify the basis on which you are asking the court to dissolve your marriage.
 This can be an important strategic decision.
 If you get it wrong you may find your divorce does not go through, particularly if your husband/wife resists.

 There are five possible bases on which a court may dissolve your marriage, and you state your choice by ticking a box in the petition.
 The options are: